-The Caroline Chisholm Society works alongside families to assist them with difficulties they face in their parenting and family life.
+The Caroline Chisholm Society Family Support and Housing Programs work alongside families to assist them with difficulties they face in their parenting and family life.

 Together we will work with you to identify the things that you would like to change in your life and develop a plan to achieve these changes.
 At any time during our involvement we can review the plan and modify it as circumstances change.